 Fierce writers discover how to come into alignment with their authority, leverage their instincts, and honor their rhythms to become the truest instrument of their craft.
 If they don’t like the way the story ends, they keep writing.

 Meet Sage Cohen at this Month’s Meeting on February 21st

 You can meet Sage at this Sunday’s event, when Sage shares her 10 strategies for focus and productivity in writing.
 Learn more about the event here.

 Get your Tickets for Sage Cohen’s Focus and Finish the Writing that Matters

 $5 for members, $10 for guests, free tickets available*

 12:00 Club leaders check-in

-12:30 Networking in breakout rooms with members & guests
+12:30 Welcome and networking with members & guests

 See meetings for more info.